Giving Ada a Chance

 to do something as simple as creating a pointer from an arbitrary address seems like unnecessary overkill.

-All this being said, I like the semantic intuitiveness of Ada's access types, in contrast to C's pointers.
+That being said, I like the semantic intuitiveness of Ada's access types,

 The noted absence of pointer arithmetic is very welcome: Access types in Ada are not a numeric type in any form.